 During her stay in New York, her outspokenness and innovative ideas for gender equality got her selected to represent the “Third World Network” at the Economic and Social Council of the United Nations.
 Lamia Bazir also got the exceptional opportunity to intern for the Arab League during the Arab Spring in 2011; thereby, gaining a comparative and regional understanding of the uprisings in the region.

-She currently works for the Government on a cooperation program between the United States and Morocco.
-In her work, she focuses on projects linked to Education and Employability.
+From 2014 to 2017, she worked for the Office of the Head of Government on a 517 million USD cooperation program between the United States and Morocco aiming to reduce poverty through economic growth.
+In her work, she focused on projects linked to Education and Youth Employability.

 She was appointed in September 2018 as the New Executive Director of the National Observatory for the Rights of the Child a national institution chaired by Her Royal Highness Princess Lalla Meryem, with the mission to work with the Government, international organizations and NGOs to advance children’s rights in Morocco.
 At the same time, she carries her advocacy and humanitarian initiatives in favor of rural women and girls, and disadvantaged youth and children.